Call for Research Proposals

 Call for Proposals: Center for Infrastructure Trustworthiness in Energy Systems

 The Center for Infrastructure Trustworthiness in Energy Systems (CITES) is an NSF supported University/Industry Cooperative Research Center (I/UCRC)*, established in mid-2021.
 CITES is offering here its third Call For Proposals.
 Responders are restricted to faculty and staff members of CITES member universities (University of Illinois Urbana-Champaign, University of Arkansas, Florida International University).
 Proposals are sought that address one or more of the ‘Needs Assessment’ areas that have been established for this call by the CITES board of member industries.
+These areas are

 • Zero-trust Networking